Why is IVF emotionally stressful?

 It's perfectly normal to oscillate between being excited and nervous.
 Be sure to remind yourself, especially when you're in the dark and depressing phase, that it's only one cycle.
 Even if it's the third or even fourth IVF cycle, remember that it's just one cycle.

-Sometimes, we don’t realise that it’s normal for patients to go through several treatment cycles before we achieve success, and we do not realise that other treatment options are waiting for us.
-We may think that we’ve reached the end of the road, however there are many other options we don’t even know about at the moment.
+Sometimes, we don't realize that it's normal for patients to go through several treatment cycles before we achieve success, and we do not realize that other treatment options are waiting for us.
+We may think that we've reached the end of the road, however there are many other options we don't even know about at the moment.

 As you prepare physically for with your IVF cycle, be sure to emotionally prepare yourself as well by following these suggestions:

 - Find out details.
 One of the most effective remedies for anxiety is knowledge and information.

 - Prepare for decision-making.
 Make sure you are prepared for any decisions that have to be made during IVF, such as the number of embryos that need to be transferred or what should be done with additional embryos.

 - Make sure you're in a positive emotional state, and you're sound prior to beginning the IVF cycle.

 - Talk ahead of time with your partner about what you hope and expectations for each other throughout the course of the cycle.